Dr. Jill Biden has been by Joe Biden's side since before his tenure as vice president, and even before his first run for president in 1987.

 — Dr. Jill Biden (@DrBiden) August 18, 2020

-She plans to continue teaching if she becomes First Lady
+She plans to continue teaching when she becomes First Lady

 Jill could become the only First Lady to hold a paid job outside the White House if she continues to teach.

-"If we get to the White House, I'm gonna continue to teach," she told CBS in August.
+"If we get to the White House, I'm going to continue to teach," she told CBS in August.
 "It's important, and I want people to value teachers and know their contributions, and lift up the profession."

 Jill did the same thing when she was Second Lady, teaching English full time at Northern Virginia Community College.
 "I teach a lot of immigrants, and refugees," she told CBS of her students.
 "I love their stories, I love who they are as people, and I love the fact that I can help them on their path to success."